Entry Level Deputy Sheriff

 Located in the beautiful Pacific Northwest, with a commissioned staff of more than 700, we are among the largest sheriff's departments in the country.
 We are seeking individuals who share our values: Leadership, Integrity, Service and Teamwork!

 - Complete the written test and the Physical Ability Test (PAT) with Public Safety Testing.
 Both tests must be completed to be considered.
+Select KCSO at testing time so we will receive your scores.

 - Complete a detailed application through governmentjobs.com.
 Include your job history.
 Incomplete applications or answering "see resume" may not be considered.